arunvatty/openstack_rca_system/readme.md

 3. Provide actionable technical solutions
 4. Use OpenStack terminology
 5. Be specific about failure sequence shown in timeline
+6. Consider historical patterns if similar issues were found
+7. Reference similarity scores to indicate confidence in analysis
 """
 ```